 NAU Career Development partners with faculty, other staff, and student organizations to offer a series of professional development workshops or guest lectures.
 We can come to your classroom, meeting, or event to deliver an interactive presentation, which allows students to learn from each other and establishes social norms around the importance of career.

-Please submit your request at least two weeks prior to your preferred presentation date; we will respond within 3-5 business days.
+Please submit your request at least 3-4 weeks prior to your preferred presentation date; we will respond within 3-5 business days.
 We request that a minimum of 12 students attend.

 Which career workshop or presentation should I request?